Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Kirwan - East, placing the area among the bottom 25% of areas assessed nationally

-Kirwan - East has averaged approximately five new dwelling approvals annually over the past five financial years, totalling 29 homes.
-As of FY-26, two approvals have been recorded.
-Each dwelling has accommodated an average of 2.5 new residents per year during this period, reflecting robust demand that supports property values.
-New homes are being constructed at an average expected cost of $427,000.
+Kirwan - East averaged approximately five new dwelling approvals annually over the past five financial years, totalling 29 homes.
+As of FY-26 so far, two approvals have been recorded.
+Each year, an average of 2.5 new residents per dwelling was reflected between FY-21 and FY-25, indicating robust demand that supports property values.
+New homes were built at an average expected construction cost value of $427,000 annually during this period.

-This financial year has seen $3.3 million in commercial approvals, indicating the area's primarily residential nature.
-Compared to the rest of Queensland, Kirwan - East shows significantly reduced construction activity, with 82.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes, although building activity has increased recently.
-The area's new building activity consists of 20.0% detached dwellings and 80.0% townhouses or apartments, indicating a shift towards higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a notable change from the area's existing housing composition, which is currently 84.0% houses.
-The location has approximately 2175 people per dwelling approval, demonstrating an established market with a stable or declining population expected in the future, potentially reducing pressure on housing and creating opportunities for buyers.
+In FY-26, there have been $3.3 million in commercial approvals, demonstrating the area's primarily residential nature.
+Compared to the rest of Queensland, Kirwan - East shows substantially reduced construction activity, with 82.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes, though building activity has accelerated in recent years.
+This is also under the national average, suggesting the area's established nature and potential planning limitations.
+New building activity shows 20.0% detached dwellings and 80.0% townhouses or apartments, indicating a focus on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+This represents a notable shift from the area's existing housing composition of 84.0% houses, suggesting decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
+The location has approximately 2175 people per dwelling approval, indicating an established market with population expected to remain stable or decline, potentially reducing pressure on housing and creating opportunities for buyers.

 With population expected to remain stable or decline, Kirwan - East should see reduced pressure on housing, potentially creating opportunities for buyers.